 Pterygium and pinguecula are a degeneration of the conjunctiva, the transparent membrane that covers the surface of the eye.
-They typically appear in areas exposed to the area between the upper and lower eyelids and is most common on the nasal side.
+They typically appear in areas exposed to the area between the upper and lower eyelids and are most common on the nasal side.

-A pinguecula manifests itself a small white or yellowish bump just beside the cornea, which may be flat and triangular or more raised and round.
+A pinguecula manifests itself as a small white or yellowish bump just beside the cornea, which may be flat and triangular or more raised and round.
 However, if this bump or abnormal growth extends beyond and invades the cornea, it is called a pterygium.

 A generally triangular-shaped tissue can be observed.
 It grows on the edge of the cornea with the apex towards the centre.
 The corneal invasion may be larger or smaller depending on the progression.
 In some regions of Spain, it is called a "palmera" (palm tree).